What is the point of a citation system? Avoiding Plagairism

 Anderson is the name of the author of the source.
 The specific information is on page 50 in a print version of the source.

-If there are more than two authors, see below.
+If there are two or more authors, see below.

 Here’s the information from the source paraphrased instead of quoted.

 Tattoos are popular today and were common even in old civilizations (Anderson 50).

 Here’s a combination of a quote and a paraphrase.
 See how the parentheses goes at the end of the sentence, not the end of the quote:

 “While tattoos may be popular today,” they were common in some old civilizations (Anderson 50).

 Note that there is no p. or pg. or anything else that refers to page.
 Note also that it is only the last name of the author.
 The end quotation mark goes after the words quoted, not the parentheses.
 The parenthetical documentation is part of the sentence, but it is not part of the quote.
 There is no punctuation before the parentheses except for the end quotation mark: no comma or period goes before the parentheses.

 You can tell the reader the name of the author in the sentence.
 If you do, you should not put the name in the parentheses.
 Interestingly, since we don’t usually know a page number (specific page the information was printed on in the original print publication) when we access sources through the Internet, we would not have any parentheses for documentation when the source is named in the sentence.
 Remember that a page number created on a website is not the type of page number this rule is referring to.